leeahnduk/ansible-tetration-sensors-all/README.md

 * Navigate to the main repository directory
 * Add your hosts to inventory file
 * Download sensors and put it into folder and change folder location in group_vars/all
-* Update group_vars/all with following varibles
+* Update group_vars/all with following varibles.
+Make sure you rename your sensor installation files/scripts as below.
 ```
 linux_sensor_file: /Sensors/tet-sensor.rpm
 win_sensor_file: /Sensors/tet-sensor.zip